egovernment/eregistrations/documentation/sections.md

 ```

 We import section's view generator and use it on the formSections field which we defined for user.
 This should lead to display of desired form.
-If the controllers are working (they still need to be configured manually) and we configured correct url in GeneralInfoFormSection.constructor.actionUrl, we should have fully working form by now.
+If the controllers are working (they still need to be configured manually) and we configured correct url in GeneralInfoFormSection.actionUrl, we should have fully working form by now.

 What if we want to have the same form but grouped in two subsections: Personal Information, Address Details?
 We would use FormSectionGroup for that: